 Adequacy of Internal Financial Controls with reference to Financial Statements

 Your Company has in place adequate internal financial controls as required u/s134(v)(e) of the Companies Act 2013.
 Your Company has adopted policies and procedures forensuring the orderly and efficient conduct of its business including adherence toCompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial disclosures.
-During the year such controls were testedwith reference to Financial Statements and no material weakness in the design or operationwas observed.
+During the year such controls were testedwith reference to Financial Statements and no material weakness in the design oroperation was observed.

 Particulars of Loans Guarantees and Investments

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements.
+I Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in note no. 7 of the Standalone FinancialStatements.

 Your Company has established a Risk Management Policy as approved by the Board.
-The twomajor mechanisms of risk management are the Internal Audit and Monitoring of Statutory andLegal compliances.
+The twomajor mechanisms of risk management are the Monitoring of Statutory and Legal compliancesand Internal Audit.

 All the contracts/arrangements/transactions entered by your Company during thefinancial year with related parties were in the ordinary course of business and on anarm's length basis.
 They were on similar terms as per the terms and conditions of theagreements entered into between the parties.